Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Suck it Up

 The first option is to suck it up and deal.
-You adopted the pet, it’s part of your family, and you need to figure it out.
+You adopted the pet; it’s part of your family, and you must figure it out.

 Many far reaches of the internet will stubbornly advise you to do just this.
 Although some of us do it and find ways to be happy, we need to acknowledge it’s not realistic or appropriate for everyone.